 Barbara Hoogeweegen is a Dutch painter living in London.
-She is represented by the Rebecca Hossack art gallery and trained in France and England, graduating with a Masters in Fine Art from City and Guild School of Fine Art, London.
+She trained in France and England, graduating with a Masters in Fine Art from City and Guild School of Fine Art, London.

-Barbara Hoogeweegen works in oil on primed aluminium and canvas.
-She uses the figure to communicate themes that revolve around the female psyche, identity, nostalgia and solitude.
-She works from her own photographs, film stills as well as found images, and so engages with the slippage between the felt and the photographic.
+Hoogeweegen works in oil on canvas, board and aluminium.
+She uses the figure and landscape to communicate themes around the human psyche, the uncanny, identity, nostalgia and solitude.
+She works from her own photographs, film stills as well as found images, and so engages with the slippage between the felt and photographic.

 I plan the painting before I start and then allow the process to work its magic; in the words of Barbara Bolt: